-If you’re considering whether you should buy life insurance after age 50, you may be wondering: Will I be able to find affordable life insurance?
+If you’re considering whether you should buy life insurance after age 50, you may be wondering: Will I be able to find life insurance that may fit my budget?
 Are the benefits to my loved ones worth the cost?
 And you may even ask: Why do people my age buy life insurance, anyway?

 Sometimes in life, things change… including your need for life insurance